-Last week we hosted a series of industry breakout sessions featuring the customers and partners who participated in MarkLogic World and the launch of our new MLTV digital content hub.
+Last week we hosted a series of industry breakout sessions featuring the customers and partners who participated in MarkLogic World.
 These breakouts included a mix of long-time and newer users, from the Publishing, Financial Services & Insurance, Healthcare & Life Sciences, and Manufacturing industries.

 The speakers not only answered questions about their recorded presentations, but also provided a number of practical tips that can help you ensure success for your next project.
 Keep reading to benefit from the wisdom of those who have “been there, done that” with data-related initiatives.